onichandame/kickstarter/README.md

 # Home Directory

-This repo contains basic configuration files for a Linux home directory.
+This repo contains basic configuration files for a Linux environment.

 This script basically installs several essential tools using your system's default package manager and installs vim from source. details of vim installation can be found at [README.md](https://github.com/onichandame/vim-configure/README.md)